First Sino-Japanese War: 1882 crisis

 The Chinese then deployed about 4,500 troops to Korea, under General Wu Changqing, which effectively regained control and quelled the rebellion.
 In response, the Japanese also sent four warships and a battalion of troops to Seoul to safeguard Japanese interests and demand reparations.
-However, tensions subsided with the Treaty of Chemulpo, signed on the evening of 30 August 1882.
+Tensions subsided with the Treaty of Chemulpo, signed on the evening of 30 August 1882.
 The agreement specified that the Korean conspirators would be punished and ¥50,000 would be paid to the families of slain Japanese.
 The Japanese government would also receive ¥500,000, a formal apology, and permission to station troops at their diplomatic legation in Seoul.
 In the aftermath of rebellion, the Daewongun was accused of fomenting the rebellion and its violence, and was arrested by the Chinese and taken to Tianjin.
 He was later carried off to a town about sixty miles southwest of Beijing, where for three years he was confined to one room and kept under strict surveillance.